psoukie/zipchord/README.md

 * See [below](#chord-dictionary) for more details about the chord dictionary file and advanced features.
 * When you add chords by selecting text and pressing and holding Ctrl-C, the new chord is added automatically, and you do not need to open the menu to edit or reload the dictionary.

-### Sensitivity
+### Chord detection

-This tab allows you to adjust the sensitivity of the chord recognition, add a delay to the output of the chords, and decide what happens with unrecognized chords.
+This tab allows you to adjust the sensitivity and rules for the chord recognition.
+The basic idea behind the chords is that there needs to be a short minimum time that the keys are held together before being released (which is set by the "detection delay").

-**Input delay:** Depending on your regular typing, you might be holding two or more keys pressed at the same time for longer than the threshold that triggers the chord recognition.
-This can result in some intended key presses in your regular typing being deleted or misinterpreted as chords.
-In that case, you can increase the number of milliseconds under Input delay.
+**Detection delay:** Depending on your regular typing, you might be holding two or more keys pressed at the same time for longer than the threshold that triggers the chord recognition.
+This can result in some intended key presses in your regular typing being misinterpreted as chords.
+In that case, you can increase the number of milliseconds under detection delay.

-**Output delay:** In some situations, the window you are typing in might be outputting the chords with some distortions (where keystrokes are replaced incorrectly).
-In that case, you can try setting the Output delay to 50ms, which can solve the issue.
+**Restrict chords while typing:** When this option is on, the keyboard is restricted to normal typing and ignores chords, unless the chord is preceded by a space, permitted punctuation or by moving the cursor.
+Note that chords defined as suffixes (see below under [Special Characters](#special-characters)) will still be recognized in this mode.

+**Allow Shift in chords:** When this option is not checked, Shift key behaves normally (when pressed together with a defined chord, it capitalizes the word).
+By checking this box, this standard functionality is replaced with the ability to define chords that use Shift as a key in the chord.
+(It makes Shift work like other standard keys and space bar.
+Use `+` to represent Shift in chords.)

 **Delete mistyped chords:** This option allows you to automatically remove unrecognized chords.
 If you are encountering situations where your intended key presses are being deleted, either do not use this option or increase the number of milliseconds under Input delay.

-### Behavior
+### Output

 This tab allows you to change the typing and chord behavior to adjust how spaces and capitalization are handled around chords and punctuation.